-Fall Ap plica nts
+Fall Applicants

 D1.
-Does your institution enroll transfer students? \(\subseteq \text{ Yes } \subseteq \text{ No} \) (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? \(\subseteq \text{ Yes } \subseteq \text{ No} \) D2.
+Does your institution enroll transfer students? ∑ Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ∑ Yes ☐ No

 D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2003.

+Applicants Admitted Applicants Enrolled Applicants

+Men 338 285 232

+Women 440 346 262

+Total 778 631 494

-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2001.
-Applicants Admitted Applicants Enrolled Applicants] Men 317 261 221 1 Women 496 412 328 1 Total 813 673 549 App Application for Admission D3. .
-Indicate terms for which transfers may enroll: ☐ Fall ☐ Winter ☐ Spring ☐ Summer D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? ☐ Yes D5. .
+Application for Admission

+- D3.
+Indicate terms for which transfers may enroll: \square Fall \square Winter \square Spring \square Summer - D4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+If yes, what is the minimum number of credits and the unit of measure?

+D5.
 Indicate all items required of transfer students to apply for admission:

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript X
+High school transcript Х

 College transcript(s) X

 Essay or personal statement X

 Interview X

-Standardized test scores X
+Standardized test scores Х

 Statement of good standing from prior institution(s) X

 - D6.
 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 - D7.
 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.25 - D8.
-List any other application requirements specific to transfer applicants:

-If applicants have less than 30 semester hours they are required to submit high school transcript and ACT/SAT scores
+List any other application requirements specific to transfer applicants: If applicants have less than 30 semester hours they are required to submit high school transcript and ACT/SAT scores